Umbraco CMS

 The placeholders in the example (xxx, yyy, etc.) represent the values that each query option evaluates in order to determine the suitable query handler.

 You can include only one fetch parameter, while multiple filter and sort parameters are allowed.
 Additionally, the order of the sort parameters influences the sorting behaviour.
-Refer to the Query parameters section for the currently supported options.
+Refer to the section for the currently supported options.

 The implementation of each querying option consists of a class for indexing the data into the DeliveryApiContentIndex and another one for handling the query.
 By implementing the IContentIndexHandler interface, you can control how your relevant data is indexed and made available for querying through our index.
 And you can customize the querying behaviour to suit your needs by implementing the ISelectorHandler, IFilterHandler, and ISortHandler interfaces.